 Even if you have very little data regarding sales, marketing campaigns can still benefit by knowing the “Tick-Points” or what makes a potential prospect buy faster than others.

 Sales are much complicated than marketing.
-Because now you have to convince and close the customer while delivering on the promise, maintain the stature, and helping them find the exact solution they saw in the marketing advertisements.
+Because now you have to convince and close the customer while delivering on the promise, maintaining the stature, and helping them find the exact solution they saw in the marketing advertisements.

-To them, marketing is everything, and if the ad works, they assume the sales will grow too.
+To them, marketing is everything, and if the ad works, they assume sales will grow too.
 But it doesn’t work like that.

 The last but the biggest part of demand generation to me is NPS.
 After all, this is what makes this strategy so effective, and I believe the main aim behind developing a demand generation strategy is to build an audience of lifelong fans.

 People who love and recommend your products.
 People who believe in your goal and prove you with free marketing using word of mouth and organic referrals.

 I don’t think I even tried to compare demand generation with lead generation until I read a few articles.

 When you first heard about demand generation, did you relate to lead generation?

 That’s why I don’t understand the nomenclature of this “holistic” approach to marketing called demand generation.